basespace/basespace-ruby-sdk/README.md

 ## Creating an AppResult and Uploading Files

-In this section we will see how to create a new AppResult object, change the state of the related AppSession, and upload result files to it as well as retrieve files from it.
+In this section we will see how to create a new `AppResult` object, change the state of the related AppSession, and upload result files to it as well as retrieve files from it.

 *Note:* Create a `BaseSpaceAPI` object as described under "[Getting Started](#getting-started)" first.
 The instance should be referenced by the variable `bs_api`, just as in the examples of the "[Getting Started](#getting-started)" section.

+### Creating an AppResult

 First we get a project to work on.
 We will need write permissions for the project we are working on -- meaning that we will need to update our privileges accordingly: